kailash-manasarovar/statement/docs/timeline/2025/march.md

 !!! quote "Teenage Gang Rape, a film by Deborah Davies"
     12 November Teenage Gang Rape, a documentary about teenage gang rape, finds that most cases of gang rape in UK are committed by black youths; some perpetrators were aged no more than 11; reported by Deborah Davies; on 19 November 1998, there was a protest outside the headquarters of Channel 4 by the National Assembly Against Racism.

-- The film sparked a huge row and protest which Diane Abbot and others attended and so the matter was successfully suppressed just like the Pakistani rape-gang phenomena has been.
+- The film sparked a huge row and protest which Diane Abbot and others attended and so the matter was successfully suppressed just like the Pakistani rape-gang phenomena was/is.
 - Here's the Independent [making light of it all](https://www.independent.co.uk/arts-entertainment/rape-race-and-fragments-of-truth-1186539.html) at the time.
 - I thought Deborah might be interested in my story.
 - I sent her an email.

 ![Deborah Davies email](../../content/documents/emails/deborah-davies.png)

-- This is the kind of email I have sent to scores of journalists over the last few years, including:
+- This is the kind of email I have sent to scores of journalists over the last few years about my experiences and this police statement, including:
     - Journalists at The Times, one of whom (Sanchez Manning) even reached out briefly in person, then never got back to me after speaking to her editor.
     - Journalists at El Pais (a woman called Lola and Isabel Valdés).
     - Journalists at GB News (Charlie Peters).